Trust is every organization’s most valuable intangible asset.

 Consider that between 1995 and 2015, the share of intangible asset market value increased from 68 percent to 84 percent, and that trend accelerated during the COVID-19 pandemic with intangible assets now commanding over 90 percent of the S&P500 market value, according to Ocean Tomo research.

-The challenge of protecting trust as an asset is growing as employees, customers, investors and other stakeholders are increasingly looking to corporations to play a larger role in social and political issues ranging from racial equity and voting rights to climate change, livable wages and animal welfare.
+The challenge of protecting trust as an asset is growing as employees, customers, investors and other stakeholders are increasingly looking to companies to play a larger role in social and political issues ranging from racial equity and voting rights to climate change, livable wages and animal welfare.

 Engaged and motivated stakeholders championing causes are leveraging their momentum to connect with others who share their passion and express demands to pressure the market to achieve their social objectives.